hajicj/MUSCIMarker/doc/source/instructions.rst

 .. caution::

     This section is new, written on 7.
 8. 2017.
-    It is NOT IMPLEMENTED, and the relationships should NOT be added manually -- only through automated scripts in the ``muscima`` package.
+    It is NOT REALLY IMPLEMENTED, and the relationships should NOT be added manually -- only through automated scripts in the ``muscima`` package.